-Networking is a huge part of the arts world, and having the opportunity to meet a new group of theatre makers, performers and producers is an incredible benefit of being involved in fringe.
-Whether it’s to help spruik each others shows or to pick other people’s brains about how to tour more efficiently, the majority of Fringe dwellers will be more then happy to have a beer or a coffee with you for a chat.
+Networking is a huge part of the theatre world, and having the opportunity to meet a new group of theatre-makers, performers and producers is an incredible benefit of being involved in fringe.
+Whether it’s to help spruik each other’s shows or to pick other people’s brains about how to tour more efficiently, the majority of Fringe dwellers will be more than happy to have a beer or a coffee with you for a chat.

-Also if Fringe is something you plan on doing more then once, you will absolutely see the same faces again and again.
+Also, if Fringe is something you plan on doing more than once, you will absolutely see the same faces again and again.
 There is a community of performers that make a living from the fringe circuit, and if you want to do the same, the best way to learn is to ask the pros.
-Its an incredibly supportive environment so don’t be shy!
+It’s an incredibly supportive environment so don’t be shy!

 Travel the World

 Want to travel, but also don’t want to stop performing?
 Well, why not do both?